viresh-ratnakar/exet/README.md

 turned off for an individual "Toggle bar/block" action by checking the "Do not force symmetry on the next 'Toggle block/bar'" checkbox in the "Edit &rarr; Edit grid cell:" submenu.

-The "Open" menu allows you to start with blocked blank grids following a few checkquered templates and the completely blank "No blocks" template.
-You will also see a checkbox when creating a new blank grid, to "Add automagic blocks," and it will be checked by default (you can uncheck it if you do want to start with a chequered template with no added blocks or with a completely blank template).

 "Add automagic blocks" essentially adds some blocks to the grid, while maintaining the British chequered format (that has no consecutive unchecked